 Advantages of FFI

-- Direct access to C libraries without requiring compiled PHP extensions.
+- Enables direct access to C libraries without the need to compile custom PHP extensions.

-- Performance improvements for complex calculations and low-level processing.
+- Improves performance for complex calculations, data parsing, and low-level operations.

-- Interoperability with other languages and system APIs.
+- Supports interoperability with other languages and native system APIs for advanced integration.

-- Flexible memory manipulation and shared memory management.
+- Offers flexible memory handling, including pointer management and shared memory access.

 Disadvantages of FFI

-- High security risk: Improper use can lead to memory errors or security vulnerabilities.
+- High security risk: Misusing FFI can cause memory corruption, crashes, or expose critical vulnerabilities.

 Conclusion